 With the level of choice and quality on offer, the Parisian culinary scene is a dream come true for committed foodies -- unless you're vegetarian.
 With meat the star attraction of France's world-revered cuisine, don't be surprised if your assertion of vegetarianism is occasionally met with confusion.
-Luckily, dig a little deeper, and you'll discover a limited yet flourishing vegetarian (and, dare I say it, vegan) restaurant scene, one that's gaining in force and reputation all the time.
+Luckily, dig a little deeper, and you'll discover a limited yet flourishing vegetarian--and even vegan--restaurant scene, one that's gaining in force and reputation all the time.
 So don't fret if the sight of yet another beef bourguignon sends you packing.
 It's becoming much easier these days to find a delicious, reasonably priced veggie meal, provided you know where to go.